VZtypeM/ENT3R/Fibonacci-Run-Time/README.md

 ## Running the notebook

-By replacing the `https://github.com/` part of the link to this site with `http://colab.research.google.com/github/` you can open the notebook and run it.
+Open the notebook by first clicking on the `Fibonacci-Run-Time.ipynb` file above, then replacing the `https://github.com/` part of the URL with `http://colab.research.google.com/github/`.
 The full link to then becomes: https://colab.research.google.com/github/VZtypeM/ENT3R/blob/master/Fibonacci-Run-Time/Fibonacci-Run-Time.ipynb

 Note that you will get warnings when you try to run it, because it is possible to include virus in the code,